deefruoydaeh/algorithmus_randomcircles/digital_README.md

 ##The Results

-When running the code, you recieve one or another pretty composition.
+When running the code, you receive one or another pretty composition.
 I am especially pleased by the color arrangements.

 ![](https://cloud.githubusercontent.com/assets/12065257/10160386/778ff6a8-669d-11e5-9227-5d1132a0989c.png)